LucasLoopsT/PlayTable/README.md

 💡​ The idea was to build a site that would be colorful and fun.
 There was only one thing I thought could meet these expectations.
 It must to be about games!

+​🔗​ You can see the PlayTable Store by clicking here: https://lucasloopst.github.io/PlayTable/

 # 🖥️​ Preview

 ![App Screenshot](https://via.placeholder.com/468x300?text=App+Screenshot+Here)